Gentle, fast-absorbing 10% vitamin C that boosts radiance and layers smoothly under sunscreen and makeup.

 La Roche-Posay Pure Vitamin C10 Serum

-- Layers nicely under sunscreen and makeup
+- Light, silky texture that layers well under sunscreen and makeup

-- Improves dullness and mild uneven tone
+- Solid pick for dullness and mild uneven tone

-- Can tingle on sensitive skin
+- Can still tingle on sensitive or compromised skin

 Vichy Liftactiv Vitamin C Brightening Skin Corrector

-- Great for dull, tired-looking skin
+- Good match for dull, tired-looking skin that tolerates actives

 SVR Ampoule [C] Anti-Ox